idaceappdev/mipsdk-protectionapi-cpp-sample-basic/README.md

 The application will obtain a publishing license, use it to encrypt the string, then to decrypt the string.

-## Troubleshooting

-If the application fails to authenticate, ensure that python.exe is in the system path and that the version is Python 2.7.
-Alternatively, updated line 61 in auth.cpp to point to the exact path of the executable.

 ## Resources